NiallxD/NatureWithNiall/src/site/notes/2.0 - 📝 Blog Posts/2.3 - 💾 Tech/Brief Review of The Canon EF 500mm f4.5 L USM.md

 ## March 2024 Update

 Since publishing this post over 12 months ago, I’ve used this lens a lot more so I wanted to add to my original thoughts.
 If you can’t be bothered to read on – the lens is just as fantastic as it always has been.

+>[!TIP] MPB
+>If you're interested in purchasing a 500 f4.5 for yourself, please do checkout what MPB has to offer.
+I buy most of my gear from MPB and I'm always pleased with the service.
+This link will take you to their 500 f4.5 page and if you choose to checkout I'll get a small kickback: [MPB - 500 f/4.5 USM L](https://prf.hn/l/BJlLVP3)

 ## Canon’s Little Known Prime